Is Montego Bay safe for first-time travelers?

-How can one of the most popular cities/international airports attract millions of visitors a year whilst also being unsafe?
+Think about this: How can one of the most popular cities/international airports attract millions of visitors a year whilst also being unsafe?

-It’s located on the Caribbean coast, meaning it’s also home to some of the best white-sand beaches on the island.
+Montego Bay is a city that’s situated in the northwest of Jamaica.
+The city is located on the north coast, meaning it’s also home to some of the best white-sand beaches on the island.

 It’s part of the Saint James parish, which is bordered by the other Jamaican parishes that are Hanover, Westmoreland, Saint Elizabeth and Trelawny.